annashipman/annashipman.github.io/_posts/2024-01-14-learnings-on-strategy-work.md

 At every level of my career I’ve learned that you don’t have to wait for someone else to solve a problem you have, or to create the opportunity you believe exists.
 However, each time it looks a bit different.
 This time it looked like I would be treading on toes and/or would not be in a position to be able to achieve results.

 If I had just gone off and done it on my own, it would have been difficult.
 However, this work solved a problem for my boss.
-Pitching how I could get a solution meant that he backed me to do it, which conferred the authority to get the work done.
+Pitching how I could get us to a solution meant that he backed me to do it, which conferred the authority to get the work done.

 ### Put the work in to clarify expectations